spentelow/sapflow/readme.md

 # About

-[Maple syrup](https://en.wikipedia.org/wiki/Maple_syrup) is the most delicious substance in the world.
+[Maple syrup](https://en.wikipedia.org/wiki/Maple_syrup) is the most delicious of all syrups.
 There is a large and growing body of research related to the biological, chemical, and climatic factors affecting the production of maple syrup.
 As more and more data are collected in these areas, the application of data science techniques